RonyWang77/furp-2026-ZiqiWang-Truck-Drone-Delivery/docs/04_weekly.md

 ## 9. Conclusion
 This week successfully improved the feasibility of the E-VRPTW reproduction framework.
 By adding a feasibility-first repair mechanism and connecting it to OR-Tools, GA, PyVRP, and ALNS, all tested methods achieved 100% feasibility on R101, C101, and RC101 instances with 10, 25, and 50 customers.

-The main findings are:
+The main findings are:<br>
-GA achieved the best route quality but required the longest runtime.
+GA achieved the best route quality but required the longest runtime.<br>

-OR-Tools provided a strong balance between solution quality and efficiency.
+OR-Tools provided a strong balance between solution quality and efficiency.<br>

-PyVRP was fast but depended strongly on the repair mechanism.
+PyVRP was fast but depended strongly on the repair mechanism.<br>

-ALNS is promising for future complex extensions, but its operators need further improvement.
+ALNS is promising for future complex extensions, but its operators need further improvement.<br>
 The feasibility-first repair mechanism effectively solved the low-feasibility problem from last week.

 ## 10. Next Plan
-Next week, the work will focus on:
+Next week, the work will focus on:<br>
-Improve ALNS destroy and repair operators.
+Improve ALNS destroy and repair operators.<br>
-Add more detailed evaluation metrics, such as waiting time, charging time, and total cost.
+Add more detailed evaluation metrics, such as waiting time, charging time, and total cost.<br>
 Continue studying nonlinear charging models for future EVRPTW-NL research.